-For example, a level 15 character's highest Utility power is level 12, so the power granted by the Embrace would be the equivalent of a level 10 power.
+For example, a 15th level character's highest Utility power is level 12, so the power granted by the Embrace would be the equivalent of a level 10 power.

 However, the character now suffers a dreadful curse.
 This often takes the form of a vulnerability.
 If they were already vulnerable, it is now greatly increased.
-Other characters may be grossly inhuman and be considered a monster.
-Other characters have a compulsion or have inhuman needs and desires.
+Many are now grossly inhuman and considered to be monsters.
+Other characters have a compulsion, or inhuman needs and desires.